bcarrillo1051/Atinverter/docs/software/library/features/ac_vi_sensing_feature.md

 $$f_{s} \geq 2 \times f_{max}$$

-Aliasing represents an adverse effect where the sampled waveform loses its charateristic shape and appears as a different frequency.
+Aliasing represents an adverse effect where the sampled waveform loses its characteristic shape and appears as a different frequency.

-While just marginally satisfying the Nyquist Rate condition may be appropriate in some applications, this does not always guarentee proper resolution and amplitude accuracy of the signal.
+While just marginally satisfying the Nyquist Rate condition may be appropriate in some applications, this does not always guarantee proper resolution and amplitude accuracy of the signal.

 In practical applications such as sampling sinusoidal signals, it is recommended that $f_{s}$ is at least 5 to 10 times the sinusoidal signal $f_{sinusoid}$.